holdenlee/theorem-prover/README.md

 Currently, you can use it to manually prove things in propositional calculus (MathTest.hs has the 3 minimal rules you need; you can provide your own).

-For graph visualization: Copy the output dot code to <file>.dot.
+For graph visualization: Copy the output dot code to input.dot.
 Install graphviz and run

-dot -Tpdf <file>.dot > <file>.pdf.
+dot -Tpdf input.dot > output.pdf.

 ## Design philosophy ##